timrogers/litra-autotoggle/README.md

 ## Usage

-### In the background, using Homebrew Services (macOS with [Homebrew](https://brew.sh/) only)
+### In the background, using Homebrew Services ([Homebrew](https://brew.sh/) installations only)

 Run `brew services start timrogers/tap/litra-autotoggle`.

 `litra-autotoggle` will run in the background, and your Litra will turn on when your webcam turns on, and off when your webcam turns off.
 If no Litra device is connected, the listener will keep on running, but will do nothing.

 > [!NOTE]
-> When starting the service for the first time, you will receive a notification from macOS warning you about software running in the background.
+> When starting the service for the first time on a macOS device, you will receive a notification warning you about software running in the background.

 ![macOS warning](https://github.com/user-attachments/assets/7abd6d99-0481-4684-8079-a6d80e0fcaea)